 Key Features of an Overlap Loan

-- Lower Interest Rates: Overlap loans typically come with lower interest rates compared to credit cards or personal loans, which can often have high interest rates.
-This makes consolidating debt more affordable in the long run.
+- Lower Interest Rates: Overlap loans generally carry lower interest rates than credit cards or personal loans, which can both have high interest rates.
+This helps to reduce how much it costs over time.

 When Should You Consider an Overlap Loan?